What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson. Updated 1/28/2025

 encyclopedia.com

-Ned LaRocca also has a credit on Leith Steven’s 1953 score to the Marlon Brando movie “The Wild One.”
-The Los Angeles recording industry was growing by leaps and bounds in the 1950s.
+Ned LaRocca has a credit on Leith Steven’s 1953 score to the Marlon Brando movie “The Wild One.”

-This record was a hit, released by Decca records, it remains Leith Stevens most well-known and well-regarded creation.
-J. Ned LaRocca is credited as “Contractor” on the project.
-Per Discogs.com.
-As I understand, it was the first soundtrack entirely made up of Jazz music.
+This record was a hit, released by Decca records, it remains Stevens’ most widely known work.
+J. Ned LaRocca is credited as “Contractor” on the project: Per Discogs.com.

-Besides composing and conducting “The Wild One” soundtrack, Leith Stevens composed numerous scores for radio shows, movies and T.V. from the 1930s until his death in 1970.
+Besides composing and conducting “The Wild One” soundtrack, Leith Stevens composed scores for radio shows, movies and T.V. from the 1930s until his death in 1970.

-Diana’s grandmother.
-She started out life as a Mormon in Utah, but somewhere along the way became a Christian Scientist.
 She is listed as “Chr.
 Sci.pr.”
-(Christian Science Practitioner) in Los Angeles telephone directories in the 40 and 50s, and listed with her own telephone line.
-Read more about her early years as a vaudeville performer in the family history chapters.
+(Christian Science Practitioner) in Los Angeles telephone directories in the 1940 and 1950s.
+Virginia was listed with her own telephone line.

 Christian Science practitioner is an individual who prays for others according to the teachings of Christian Science.
 Treatment is non-medical, rather it is based on the Bible and the Christian Science textbook, Science and Health with Key to the Scriptures (1875) by Mary Baker Eddy (1821–1910), who said she discovered Christian Science in 1866 and founded the Christian Science church in 1879.
 According to the church, Christian Science practitioners address physical conditions, as well as relationship or financial difficulties and any other problem or crisis.